Ask ChatGPT for the best plumber in your city. It'll give you a name. Maybe two. Now ask yourself: is your business one of them?

 What AI assistants actually look for

 Each AI tool pulls from different sources, but they all evaluate the same types of signals when deciding who to recommend.
+For the source-by-source breakdown, read Each AI Search Engine Trusts Different Sources.

 Citation consistency.
 Your business name, address, and phone number need to match everywhere.
 AI cross-references multiple sources.
 When it finds "Smith Plumbing" on your website, "Smith's Plumbing LLC" on Yelp, and "Smith Plumbing Co" in the BBB, it loses confidence.
 Inconsistencies signal unreliable data, and AI systems avoid recommending businesses they aren't confident about.